farhaan-shamsee/AI-ML/README.md

    2. Tv has best correlation with sales.
 7. Pairplot can also use to identify outliers in the data.
 8. Diagonals can be studied to find skewness of the data.
+9. **Multi collinearity**
+   1. When two or more independent variables(features/inputs) are highly correlated with each other, it can cause problems in the model.
+   1. It can lead to overfitting and make the model less interpretable.
+   1. It can also lead to multicollinearity, which can cause problems in the model.
+   1. Pairplot can be used to identify multicollinearity in the data.
+   1. If two variables are highly correlated, it can be seen in the pairplot as a straight line.
+   1. If two variables are not correlated, it can be seen in the pairplot as a scatter of points.